 At this stage, many founders realize they’re spending 10-15 hours per week on financial tasks that distract from product development and sales.
 Yet they’re still not getting the clarity they want to make confident decisions.

 Fundraising introduces a level of financial scrutiny that most early-stage startups haven’t experienced.
+Raising capital and raising funds require robust cash flow projections, detailed forecasts, and accurate financial statements to build investor confidence, which is where fractional CFO services with financial planning to scale profitably become particularly valuable.
 Investors expect clean historical financials, detailed projections with defensible assumptions, and a clear path to profitability or the next funding milestone.

 People costs become your largest expense category as you scale, and managing payroll, benefits, equity compensation, and contractor relationships introduces significant complexity.
 Misclassifying workers, miscalculating equity pool dilution, or failing to budget for fully-loaded labor costs can create cash crunches or compliance issues.